 I’ve been serving abroad for a lot of years now.
 I’ve lived in multiple countries, served with multiple organizations, and I’ve made multiple financial mistakes.

-While it is unpopular for nonprofit workers and missionaries to talk about money, I thought that someone might as well try to make an intelligent guess at the right money moves for those of us living and serving far from our American homes on a shoe-string budget where financial mistakes can hurt us, our families, our organizations and our beloved donors.
+While it is unpopular for teachers, nonprofit workers, missionaries, etc. to talk about money, I thought that someone might as well try to make an intelligent guess at the right money moves for those of us living and serving far from our American homes on a shoe-string budget where financial mistakes can hurt us, our families, our organizations and our beloved donors.

 I’m not a CPA, RIA or anything of the sort, though my mind is sometimes MIA.
 I’m not giving advice, I haven’t considered your personal situation and I’m no one’s money model.
 I don’t claim any financial expertise other than that of having made more mistakes than most.
 Like what?